 Course Number and Title: CMT 111 Construction Print Reading

-This course introduces students to the process of interpreting and communicating information found on residential and commercial construction documents.
-The use of 2-dimensional and 3-dimensional visualization skills as well as mathematical calculation skills to read and interpret drawing data are emphasized.
+This course introduces the process of interpreting and communicating information found on residential and commercial construction documents.
+The use of 2-dimensional/3-dimensional visualization skills and mathematical calculation skills to read and interpret drawing data are emphasized.

 Architectural scale, engineering scale, construction calculator, hard hat, Level 3 safety vest, safety glasses

-- Categorize and interpret residential and commercial architectural, structural, mechanical, electrical, and plumbing construction documents.
-(CCC 1, 2, 4, 5; PGC 2, 5)
+- Recognize and interpret residential and commercial civil, architectural, structural, mechanical, electrical, and plumbing construction documents & proper terminology.
+(CCC 1, 2, 4; PGC 2, 5)

 See Core Curriculum Competencies and Program Graduate Competencies at the end of the syllabus.
 CCPOs are linked to every competency they develop.